aichemydev/Wring_docs/docs/APPS/Replay.md

 ![session replay](/img/replay4.png)

+## Steps

-- Steps - Wringr AI  allows you to access and review the detailed sequence of actions recorded during your test session.
-By clicking on this button, you can view each individual step, analyze the corresponding descriptions, and make any necessary adjustments to ensure the accuracy and completeness of your test cases.
+Wringr AI enables you to access and review the detailed sequence of actions captured during your test session.
+By navigating to this section, you can examine each recorded step, review the associated descriptions, and make any necessary adjustments to refine and ensure the accuracy of your test cases.

 ![session replay](/img/replay5.png)

+### Delete Session

-- Delete Session - The "Delete Session" button in the Wringr UI allows you to permanently remove an entire test session from the platform.
-This action will delete all associated data, including recorded steps, screenshots, and test results.
-Use this option carefully, as the deletion cannot be undone.
+The "Delete Session" feature in Wringr AI empowers you to permanently remove an entire test session from the platform.
+By using this option, all associated data—including recorded steps, screenshots, and test results—will be permanently deleted.
+Please proceed with caution, as this action is irreversible and cannot be undone.

 ![session replay](/img/replay6.png)

+### Add Fixture

-- Add Fixture - Wringr AI allows you to insert predefined data or setups into your test session.
-Fixtures are useful for establishing consistent test environments, ensuring that your tests run under the same conditions each time.
-By using this feature, you can streamline test preparation and enhance the reliability of your results.
+Wringr AI enables you to insert predefined data or setups into your test session.
+Fixtures are valuable for establishing consistent test environments, ensuring that your tests run under the same conditions each time.
+By leveraging this feature, you can streamline test preparation and enhance the reliability of your results.

  ![session replay](/img/replay7.png)